percyfal/ratatosk/doc/source/dev/quickstart.rst

 -----------------

-These examples are currently based on the tests in `ratatosk.tests.test_commands` and `ratatosk.tests.test_wrappers`.
+These examples are currently based on the tests in :py:mod:`ratatosk.tests.test_commands` and :py:mod:`ratatosk.tests.test_wrappers`.

 Creating file links
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The task :ref:`ratatosk.lib.files.fastq.FastqFileLink` creates a link from source to a target.
-The source in this case depends on an *external* task (:ref:`ratatosk.lib.files.external.FastqFile` meaning this file was created by some outside process (e.g. sequencing machine).
+The task :py:class:`ratatosk.lib.files.fastq.FastqFileLink` creates a link from source to a target.
+The source in this case depends on an *external* task (:py:class:`ratatosk.lib.files.external.FastqFile` meaning this file was created by some outside process (e.g. sequencing machine).

 .. code-block:: text